 Chances are you live a stone’s throw away from a Thai restaurant in your neighborhood, and you’ve got a go-to local favorite for pad thai like Chai Thai Noodles when you’re not in the mood to cook.
 Or maybe it’s Old Weang Ping Village, the 30-year-old East Oakland restaurant that recently changed ownership, the more upscale Soi 4 Bangkok Eatery in Rockridge, or Berkeley’s Wat Mongkolratanaram for their street vendor-style outdoor brunch on Sundays (I’m partial to their roti mataba, a thin, fried flatbread filled with curried vegetables and served with cucumber and peanut dipping sauces.)
 Lately, however, I often find myself traveling north of Berkeley, where there’s quite a few wonderful Thai eateries clustered in the Albany, El Cerrito and San Pablo locales.
 Like East Oakland, you’ll find a solid offering of Vietnamese, Lao and Thai cuisine from its Southeast Asian community.
-Let us know your favorites in the comments, and stay tuned for a future post on East Bay Laotian eateries.
+Let us know your favorites in the comments, and check out this related post on East Bay Laotian eateries.

-10164 San Pablo Ave., El Cerrito, CA [map]
+El Cerrito, CA 94530

-Ph: (510) 524-1558
+Ph: (510) 528-0709

 If you’re looking for any number of Thai housewares, foodstuffs, cosmetics, music, movies and more, chances are Roong Jing Jing’s got it stocked on its shelves.
 Now located within the Peppermint Tree Plaza on San Pablo Avenue (they were previously located in the Ranch 99 store in Richmond’s Pacific East Mall), Roong Jing Jing is a short walk from the El Cerrito BART station.
 On weekends, they sell a variety of flavorful pre-packaged curries, salads, rice dishes and desserts made by local cooks.
 Most are labeled in Thai, so feel free to ask for a description if you have any questions about what’s inside the plastic containers.
-Spicy squid stuffed with fish roe and garnished with chilies, scallions and cilantro are an enjoyable seafood snack ($6.95), but the desserts I sampled with freshly grated coconut were truly delightful.
-Try the rice balls with a crunchy, sweet center of nuts and dates ($2.50), sweet bananas that you sprinkle with a coating of sugar ($2.50) or the coconut-banana pudding ($2.50).
-And if you’re still hungry, pick up a $3 banh mi from the neighboring Vietnamese shop Banh Mi Ba Le.
+Spicy squid stuffed with fish roe and garnished with chilies, scallions and cilantro are an enjoyable seafood snack, but the desserts I sampled with freshly grated coconut were truly delightful.
+Try the rice balls with a crunchy, sweet center of nuts and dates, sweet bananas that you sprinkle with a coating of sugar or the coconut-banana pudding.
+And if you’re still hungry, pick up a banh mi from the neighboring Vietnamese shop Banh Mi Ba Le.

 Turn right at the big “Welcome” archway to the city of San Pablo into College Center Mall and you’ll find Ran Kanom Thai Noodle, the sister spot to its predecessor at the Pacific East Mall in Richmond.
 This second outpost just opened its doors in early March and like its other location, is a specialty grocery store selling Thai foodstuffs, snacks, desserts and takeout entrees as well as a spacious, sit-down restaurant serving mostly organic fare.
 You can order either a wide range of noodle dishes off the menu or choose from a large steam table filled with an assortment of hot curries.
-A generous serving of five items with jasmine rice — including slow-cooked Niman Ranch pork in red curry with masala spices, green chicken curry with bamboo shoots, a red chicken curry, marinated chicken and a spicy pork curry — totaled up to just $14.50.
-Pad Thai, the classic stir-fried rice noodle dish, is sautéed with their homemade sauce that’s created with a blend of organic ingredients including shallots, tomato paste, raw coconut sugar, egg, tofu, California garlic and tamarind juice ($8.25).
-There’s far too many desserts competing for your attention, but sweet baby bananas nestled in tapioca, coconut milk, coconut sugar and sea salt is a fine way to cap your meal ($3).
+A generous serving of five items with jasmine rice — including slow-cooked Niman Ranch pork in red curry with masala spices, green chicken curry with bamboo shoots, a red chicken curry, marinated chicken and a spicy pork curry — totaled up to less than $15.
+Pad Thai, the classic stir-fried rice noodle dish, is sautéed with their homemade sauce that’s created with a blend of organic ingredients including shallots, tomato paste, raw coconut sugar, egg, tofu, California garlic and tamarind juice.
+There’s far too many desserts competing for your attention, but sweet baby bananas nestled in tapioca, coconut milk, coconut sugar and sea salt is a fine way to cap your meal.

 Solano Avenue has an abundance of excellent restaurants with at least six Thai establishments in the vicinity.
 Bua Luang Thai, just a few blocks away from San Pablo Avenue, is one of the standouts.
 Styled with a mix of modern decor and Thai antiques, you can relax in their cozy dining room or order online for delivery.
-Pop in for their lunch special between the hours of 11:30am and 3pm; you’ll get a small green salad, appetizer, entree and rice for $11.95.
+Pop in for their lunch special between the hours of 11:30am and 3pm; you’ll get a small green salad, appetizer, entree and rice for an affordable fixed price.
 I’m a fan of their rich, coconut milk panang curry with kaffir lime leaves, ground peanuts, green peas, tomatoes, red bell peppers, sweet basil, a dollop of coconut cream and a side of broccoli; you can choose to add chicken, beef or pork.
 The popular soup tom kha kai, which translates to “chicken galangal soup,” is a spicy coconut milk broth filled with tender slices of chicken, mushrooms, lemongrass and the gingery galangal root.
 Grilled eggplant and tofu is sautéed in a black bean sauce with a colorful array of vegetables.
 Fresh spring rolls are stuffed with tofu, shiitake mushrooms, rice noodles and vegetables and served with sweet-and-sour and peanut dipping sauces.

 Ph: (510) 524-6837

-Hours: Everyday from 11:30am-3pm; 4:30pm-10pm
+Hours: Everyday from 11:30am-3pm; 4:30-10pm